sebastiannicolajsen/aitomics/README.md

 - `initialInputIndex`: Specify which response to use for example data (default: 0)

 Using the visualization function requires a variable list of `Response` (lists) as input which is used to trace the transformation.
 Output is both the markdown and generated svg.

+**Note on Caller Names:** When creating visualizations, it's important to consider how caller names will appear:
+- For LLM and programmatic callers, always provide a meaningful name using the second parameter of `$()` to make the diagram more readable
+- For responses created with `Response.create()`, provide a custom name that reflects the data source or purpose
+- Unnamed callers will show their generated ID in the diagram, which can make it harder to understand the flow
+- Duplicate caller names (even between real and dummy callers) will be merged in the visualization

 ### 5. 💾 Serialization
 Aitomics provides simple serialization capabilities for Response objects, allowing you to save and load transformation chains.
 The serialization process: